Residential Support Worker by Voyage Care

 Support Worker

-We are looking for an experienced support worker to join our team, we specialise in supporting autistic people who may have challenging behaviour.
-We can also supporting people with epilepsy.

-Everyone has a person-centred plan, which details their communication needs and preferences.
-One-to-one support is provided in the home, with some individuals receiving two-to-one support in the community.

-Benefits: Life assurance, Access to Childcare vouchers, Flexible working times, Opportunities for career development, Paid training, Industry recognised qualifications, Fully funded DBS/PVG and Guaranteed hours.
+Benefits: Life assurance, Flexible working times, Opportunities for career development, Paid training, Industry recognised qualifications, Fully funded DBS/PVG and Guaranteed hours.

 About this Job -